sebastian-sobik/Ryanair-Flights/README.md

 npm install
 ```
 ### 2. Inserting your flight data
-Add your flight representing javascript object to **flights-data.js**.
+Add your flight representing javascript object to array in **flights-data.js**.
 Structure of flight object:
 ```bash
  {